 About the Inn

-The Reynolds Mansion, now a luxury bed and breakfast in Bellefonte, was placed on the National Historic Register in 1977.
+About the Inn contains historic information about the Reynolds Mansion, now a luxury bed and breakfast in Bellefonte.
+It was placed on the National Historic Register in 1977.
 It was built in 1885 by Major William Frederick Reynolds, a wealthy businessman, landowner, and banker.
 The home, designed by renowned architect C.S.Wetzel, is of the late Victorian period featuring an eclectic blend of Gothic, Italianate, and Queen Anne styles.
 The stone for the exterior was quarried by the Hummelstown Brownstone Company in Hummelstown, PA.
 Due to its purple or blue cast, it is referred to as blue brownstone.
 The Carriage House, situated at the back of the property, was built in 1893.
 This building was also once used as a chapel.

 Mike and Tricia have always loved entertaining and have hosted large parties with complex menus, heated tents, and live music.
 The menus selected have been based on themes, such as an all Italian Easter Dinner for a party of 20.
 Dishes that have delighted guests include asparagus frittata, grilled eggplant with sweet peppers, sweet pea risotto, and veal scallops with prosciutto and sage.
 Mike and Tricia were also involved in a wine-tasting group back on Long Island, which met on a rotating basis between members’ homes.
 They now host wine and cheese pairings and beer and food pairings at the Reynolds Mansion Bed and Breakfast.